1. Is Special Term relevant to Returning NSmen?

 11. Will students who attend the Special Term classes have to pay fees?

 Yes.
-Students who attend the Special Term classes have to pay fees which are charged on a per-module basis.
+Students who attend the Special Term classes have to pay fees which are charged on a per-course basis.

-12. If the student is able to complete his/her course a semester earlier, will he/she have to pay fees for the semester of study that he no longer needs?
+12. If the student is able to complete his/her programme a semester earlier, will he/she have to pay fees for the semester of study that he no longer needs?

 No. He/she will have to pay fees only for his/her period of study.